Skip to main content

 Does this work with NGINX running in Kubernetes?

 Yes.
-Deploy the nginx-prometheus-exporter as a sidecar container and point the Collector's Prometheus scrape config at the sidecar.
-For traces, include the OTel module in your NGINX container image.
+Deploy the nginx-prometheus-exporter as a sidecar container in the NGINX pod and point the Collector's Prometheus scrape config at the sidecar.
+For traces, include nginx-module-otel in your NGINX container image.

 What's Next?